-During Group Supervision, research articles relevant to health service psychology will be periodically discussed.
-Interns are expected to informally present two (2) peer-reviewed journal articles that are relevant to health service psychology or the internship setting over the course of the year.
+During our Didactics series, Interns are expected to informally present two (2) peer-reviewed journal articles that are relevant to health service psychology or the internship setting over the course of the year.
 They are also required to informally present one (1) peer-reviewed journal article that is specific to issues of individual and cultural diversity in the Diversity Seminar.
-Article presentations are limited to 30-40 minutes; they are expected to be an informal review of the content of the article and focused on application of research to clinical practice and generating an interactive discussion with the group.
+Article presentations should be 30-40 minutes; they are expected to be an informal review of the content of the article and focused on application of research to clinical practice and generating an interactive discussion with the group.
 The interns are asked to share their articles with their peers and supervisors 1 week prior to each presentation.
-The schedule of article presentations is managed by each supervisor in coordination with the Training Director.
+The schedule of article presentations is built into the yearlong didactics calendar.